mastercomfig/mastercomfig/docs/customization/modules.md

 This will set the texture quality to high.

-### In game selection
+### In main menu selection
-You can select modules in game using the console.
+You can select modules in the main menu using the console.
 Just enter the module you'd like to select with a `=` before it.
 This selection will persist even after a restart!

 For example, you could enter `=textures=high` to set your textures to high, and to have it set to high in future launches as well.